Affordability in New Zealand

 Why not include other costs in the app, such as food, power, and Internet?

 We want to emphasize the spatial nature of affordability and balance accuracy with simplicity, informing but not overwhelming the user.
-So we include the dominant and most spatially variable costs and exclude the rest, such as food, power, and internet.
+So we include the dominant and most spatially variable costs and exclude the rest, such as food, power, and Internet.

 Feedback?